Alessandro Costacurta: Continued success under Ancelotti

-In the following season, Milan were defeated in the 2003 Supercoppa Italiana by Juventus on penalties.
-Milan defeated Porto 1–0 in the 2003 UEFA Super Cup final, but lost on penalties to Boca Juniors in the 2003 Intercontinental Cup final.
-Costacurta missed the decisive penalty in the shootout.
-However, Milan won the 2003–04 Serie A title with a record 82 points, with Costacurta, then aged 37, winning his seventh league title with Milan (only Virginio Rosetta, Giuseppe Furino, Giovanni Ferrari and Gianluigi Buffon have more Serie A titles, with eight titles each).
+In the following season, Costacurta missed the decisive penalty in the shootout of the 2003 Intercontinental Cup final against Boca Juniors.
+Aged 37, Costacurta won his seventh and final league title with Milan, being only surpassed by Virginio Rosetta, Giuseppe Furino, Giovanni Ferrari and Gianluigi Buffon in Serie A history, with eight titles each.
 In 2004, Costacurta was elected 50th in the UEFA Golden Jubilee online poll, which celebrated the best European footballers from the past 50 years.